aditiii23/HopeGivers/README.md

-# HopeGivers - The Best Christmas Smile you can Gift 🎁
+# HopeGivers - The Best Smile you can Gift 🎁

 ## 💡Inspiration

-- ☃️ Winter is a season of🎄 Holidays and Gifts!
-But the case is drastically different for the underprivileged section of society.
-According to the statistics, nearly 4.8 million deaths are caused due to extreme cold.
+- According to the statistics, nearly 4.8 million deaths are caused due to extreme cold.
 Many people don't even have proper warm clothes to protect them from the frostbiting cold.

 - 🧣 On the other hand, we generally look for new styles and fashionable sweaters, jackets even boots every year.
 And in turn, discard the old clothes which can be used by the needy.

 - 🌱 Nowadays, we don't find pure woollen garments easily.
 Instead, they are mixed with synthetic fibres.
 On throwing it away, the entire thing will take forever to biodegrade.
 Hence, just throwing away the garments is harmful to nature as well.

+- Not even clothes, one can donate his toys and books as well from this website.
+This could be extremely joyous for small children and to the ones as well who want to study and accomplish much more in their lives!

 ---